scampanoni/LLVM_installer/README.md

 Steps:

-- Modify Makefile to set the correct version
+- Name the working directory to be the version of LLVM you are installing

 - Download the compressed archieved files to ./